sergeinack3/PowerEduc/lib/htmlpurifier/readme_powereduc.txt

-Description of HTML Purifier library import into Moodle
+Description of HTML Purifier library import into PowerEduc

 * Make new (or delete contents of) /lib/htmlpurifier/
 * Copy everything from /library/ folder to /lib/htmlpurifier/